 For more information please visit:

-If you have a FasTrak or ExpressAccount you can temporarily add the vehicle's license plate number to your account and transfer your transponder (if you are paying with FasTrak) to the vehicle.
+If you have a hardcase switchable transponder: Before driving The Toll Roads, add the vehicle's license plate number to your account temporarily and transfer the hardcase transponder to the vehicle.

-If the driver does not have FasTrak or an ExpressAccount and does not use the One-Time-Toll payment option, a violation will be processed for each transaction.
+If a driver does not have an account and does not pay their toll(s) within five days before or after driving, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.